 - Great Grains Cereal Raisins, Dates, & Pecans have 9 mg

-Cereals with greater than 10 mg of iron per serving
+Cereals with more than 10 mg per serving

 - Corn Chex has 11 mg